Information about BenCab Museum

 A place for contemporary art

-For a general admission of P150, guests will surely be enriched with paintings and sketches done by both renowned and budding artists that BenCab has either made himself or collected.
+For a minimal general admission fee, guests will surely be enriched with paintings and sketches done by both renowned and budding artists that BenCab has either made himself or collected.
 Various galleries can be found throughout the four floors of the building, including: the BenCab gallery, where his works are stored, the Philippine Contemporary Art Gallery, where pieces from relatively new artists are displayed, Cordillera Gallery, where indigenous arts and crafts are highlighted, and the Erotica gallery, where pieces focused on sexual intimacies is the general theme, among others.
-For an admission fee of P150, guests are free to roam around and observe each collection, and relax and ponder at Cafe Sabel located at the ground floor of the building.
+Guests are free to roam around and observe each collection, and relax and ponder at Cafe Sabel located at the ground floor of the building.

 A place for timeless nature

 Aside from the museum itself, guests have the option of going on an eco-trail in the mini-forest that is part of BenCab’s property.
 Along with a guide, the farm and garden (where ingredients used in Cafe Sabel are grown) may be seen up close, as well as the indigenous architecture of Ifugao, Kalinga, and Bontoc, the surrounding mountains, the aviary, and the museum itself, standing at the opposite side of the hill and which marks the end of the trail.